Band-e Kaisar: Construction

 The piers, protected on their upstream side by pointed cutwaters, were of rectangular shape and pierced by high-set floodways; their considerable thickness of 5 to 6.4 m restricted the waterway by nearly one-half.
 By comparison, pier thicknesses of Roman bridges located within the empire’s frontiers commonly made up one-fourth of the length of the bridge and did not exceed a maximum of one-third.

 The facing of the piers and the foundation consists of cut sandstone blocks bonded by mortar and joined by iron clamps; the interior was filled with Roman concrete, a building technique also observed in the Pa-i-pol bridge.
 On the upstream face, the river-bed was paved with large stone slabs, probably to prevent the current from undermining the dam base.
-One former Persian name of the dam, "Shadirwan", derives from this paving.
+One former Persian name of the dam, "Shadorvan", derives from this paving.

 Finally, another smaller barrage, the Band-e Mizan, whose construction may postdate the Roman works, was erected upstream to control the flow of water into the Ab-i Gargar canal.
 The time it took the Roman labour force to complete the ancient Shushtar hydraulic complex is variously reported as spanning three to seven years.

 The site has been referred to as "a masterpiece of creative genius" by UNESCO.
 Along with the hydraulic works, it also includes Selastel Castle and a tower for water level measurement, as well as a series of water mills.